dotnet/AspNetCore.Docs/aspnetcore/blazor/tutorials/movie-database-app/part-3.md

 This article is the third part of the Blazor movie database app tutorial that teaches you the basics of building an ASP.NET Core Blazor Web App with features to manage a movie database.

-This part of the series examines the Razor components in the project.
+This part of the series examines the Razor components in the project that were scaffolded into the app.
+Improvements are made to the display of movie data.

 Blazor apps are based on *Razor components*, often referred to as just *components*.
 A *component* is an element of UI, such as a page, dialog, or data entry form.
 Components are .NET C# classes built into [.NET assemblies](/dotnet/standard/assembly/).